urbn/JSONBrawl/README.md

 - Tests!!!!

 ### The Rules
+- Create a branch to enter the cage match
-- Add the parsing library to the project via a cocoapod
+- Add the parsing library contender to the project via a cocoapod
 - Write an extension for each model to show what parsing is like utilizing the library
 - Add unit tests that run the models through the standard testing suite after going through parsing
+- Add contender to the README with any notes or considerations (include link to project)
+- Submit a PR with added contender

 ---